tay-chi/html-in-class-exercises/readme.md

    c.
 Request
    d.
 Donate
 5. Check out your code in the browser!
-6. STOP and head back to class
+6. STOP and wait in your breakout room for us to start the next section.

 ### Gallery Section (images)